-Introduction 1 Part 1: Laying Out the Concrete Slab: Grammar Basics Chapter 1: Placing the Proper Verb in the Proper Place Chapter 2: Matchmaker, Make Me a Match: Pairing Subjects and Verbs Correctly Chapter 4: Finishing What You Start: Writing Complete Sentences Part II: Mastering Mechanics 65 Chapter 5: Exercising Comma Sense 67 Chapter 6: Made You Look!
+Introduction 1 Part 1: Laying Out the Concrete Slab: Grammar Basics 7 Chapter 1: Placing the Proper Verb in the Proper Place Chapter 2: Matchmaker, Make Me a Match: Pairing Subjects and Verbs Correctly Chapter 3: Who Is She, and What Is It?
+The Lowdown on Pronouns Chapter 4: Finishing What You Start: Writing Complete Sentences 35 Part 11: Mastering Mechanics Chapter 5: Exercising Comma Sense Chapter 6: Made You Look!
 Punctuation Marks That Demand Attention Chapter 7: One Small Mark, a Whole New Meaning: Apostrophes Chapter 8: "Let Me Speak!"
-Quotation Marks Part III: The Pickier Points of Correct Verb and Pronoun Use Chapter 10: The Case of It (And Other Pronouns) Chapter 11: Choosing the Best Pronoun for a Tricky Sentence Chapter 12: Traveling in Time: Tricky Verb-Tense Situations Chapter 13: Are You and Your Verbs in the Right Mood?
-167 Part IV: All You Need to Know about Descriptions and Comparisons Chapter 14: Writing Good or Well: Adjectives and Adverbs Chapter 15: Going on Location: Placing Descriptions Correctly Chapter 16: For Better or Worse: Forming Comparisons Part V: Writing with Style Chapter 18: Practicing Parallel Structure Chapter 19: Spicing Up and Trimming Down Your Sentences Chapter 20: Steering Clear of Tricky Word Traps Part VI: The Part of Tens 267 Chapter 21: Ten Overcorrections Chapter 22: Ten Errors to Avoid at All Cost 273 Appendix: Grabbing Grammar Goofs 277 Index 293
+Quotation Marks Chapter 9: Hitting the Big Time: Capital Letters Part III: The Pickier Points of Correct Verb and Pronoun Use Chapter 10: The Case of It (And Other Pronouns) Chapter 11: Choosing the Best Pronoun for a Tricky Sentence Chapter 12: Traveling in Time: Tricky Verb-Tense Situations Chapter 13: Are You and Your Verbs in the Right Mood?
+Part IV: All You Need to Know about Descriptions and Comparisons 177 Chapter 14: Writing Good or Well: Adjectives and Adverbs Chapter 15: Going on Location: Placing Descriptions Correctly Chapter 16: For Better or Worse: Forming Comparisons Chapter 17: Apples and Oranges: Improper Comparisons Part V: Writing with Style 227 Chapter 18: Practicing Parallel Structure Chapter 19: Spicing Up and Trimming Down Your Sentences Chapter 20: Steering Clear of Tricky Word Traps Part VI: The Part of Tens Chapter 21: Ten Overcorrections Chapter 22: Ten Errors to Avoid at All Cost Appendix: Grabbing Grammar Goofs 277 Index 293